-Training:I studied Music Theory and Jazz Improvisation under nationally acclaimed pianist Kevin Bales for five years.
+Musical Training:I studied Music Theory and Jazz Improvisation under nationally acclaimed pianist Kevin Bales for five years.
 Studying improvisation as a guitarist under a pianist provided me with a unique outlook for all of my music studies.
 As a teenager I studied banjo for two years under Dan Acheson (I started at age 15).
 I also took vocal lessons under Tricia Grey for 8 months, learning how to mix chest and head voices using healthy singing techniques.
 Even today I still spend hours learning and studying music, as it is a never ending journey.